 We need to talk.

-Cloud computing, or ‘the cloud’ is a general term for delivering hosted services over the internet.
-Cloud services are different from traditional infrastructure and platform hosting because they are elastic (users can employ as much, or as little, service as they need at any given moment); sold on demand (by the minute or the hour); and fully managed by the provider (requires nothing but a computer and Internet access).
-Significant recent innovations have accelerated interest in even smaller enterprises moving to cloud computing.
-See also: Private Cloud, Public Cloud.
+A term for delivering hosted services over the internet.
+Cloud services differ from traditional infrastructure and platform hosting because they are elastic (users can employ only as much service as they need), sold on demand, and fully managed by the provider (requires only a computer and Internet access).
+See: Private Cloud, Public Cloud.

 Specifically, the automation of server configuration and management, using tools such as Ansible, Puppet, Chef, or Terraform.

-Containers are lightweight, standalone executable software packages that include everything required to run an application: code, runtime, system tools, libraries, and settings.
-They are a sort of ‘standard unit’ of software that packages the code with all its dependencies so it can run anywhere, in any computing environment.
+Lightweight, standalone executable software packages that include everything required to run an application: code, runtime, system tools, libraries, and settings.
+Containers are a sort of ‘standard unit’ of software that packages the code with all its dependencies so it can run anywhere, in any computing environment.

 When integrated, CI/CD together make it possible to implement Continuous Deployment.
-Continuous Deployment is a key Cloud Native element where application changes run through the CI/CD pipeline and passing builds get deployed directly and seamlessly to fully automated production environments.
-Teams practicing Continuous Delivery elect to deploy to production on daily or even hourly schedule.
+In Continuous Deployment, application changes run through the CI/CD pipeline and passing builds get deployed directly and seamlessly to fully automated production environments.
+Teams practicing Continuous Delivery can deploy to production on a daily or even hourly schedule.

-A cross-functional team is where members have different skill sets and competencies, but are working collaboratively toward the same goal.
+On such a team, members have different skills, but work collaboratively toward the same goal.
 Team members have all competencies necessary for accomplishing the work within the team—so there are no dependencies on others outside the team.
-In software development this typically means frontend and backend developers, database and UX specialists, QA engineers, and any other role necessary for producing the product/service.
+In software development this typically means frontend and backend developers, database and UX specialists, QA engineers, and any other role necessary for producing the product or service.

-It's how individuals within an organisation communicate and work with each other.
+How individuals within an organisation communicate and work with each other.
 Culture is the sum of the daily actions that you take, your routines.
-If you talk to people as part of doing your work, you have collaborative culture.
-Needing to seek permission before trying something new means you have hierarchical culture.
+If you talk to people as part of doing your work, you have a collaborative culture.
+Needing to seek permission before trying something new means you have a hierarchical culture.
 If you change the actions, you change the culture.

-Design thinking is a human-centred approach to business processes.
-It focuses on customer problems and challenges as the foundation to producing products and services that satisfy their wants and needs, and is an excellent tool to combine with Cloud Native development processes.
+A human-centred approach to business processes.
+Design thinking focuses on customer problems and challenges as the foundation to producing products and services that satisfy their wants and needs, and is an excellent tool to combine with Cloud Native development processes.

-DevOps is both a culture and set of processes aimed at reducing the division between software development and its actual operation.
+Both a culture and a set of processes aimed at reducing the division between software development and its actual operation.
 With DevOps, the traditionally siloed Development and Operations teams work together as one cohesive team (or, sometimes, two teams in tight collaboration).
 The approach facilitates fast and seamless software development while optimising both productivity and reliability.
 Companies adopting the DevOps model create teams that embrace the entire development and infrastructure lifecycle in their scope of responsibility.
 See: SRE.

-Greenfield deployment refers to building a complete software development system where previously there was none.
-In Cloud Native it means not just cloud-based infrastructure but also incorporates architecture, design, process, and culture—basically, starting completely from scratch in every possible area.
+Building a complete software development system where previously there was none.
+In Cloud Native, it means not just cloud-based infrastructure but also incorporates architecture, design, process, and culture—basically, starting completely from scratch in every possible area.
 Greenfield development is often viewed as advantageous because it is free from constraints that can be imposed by a system’s existing networks/infrastructure.

-The Waterfall model of software development is based on a logical progression of steps that form the software development life cycle.
+A commonly used model of software development based on a logical progression of steps that form the software development life cycle.
 One follows after the other in strict order, much as a waterfall cascades down from top to bottom.
-While the rise of Agile methodologies have and caused Waterfall model to decline in popularity, Waterfall’s sequential process still contains advantages and it remains a common design process in the industry.
+This method is often associated with lengthy release cycles.
+While the rise of Agile methodologies have caused the Waterfall model to decline in popularity, its sequential process still contains advantages and it remains a common design process in the industry.